willc/quickserver/README.md

 ## FAQ

+**Why did you make this?**

+It's a handy tool for pentesters, capture-the-flag players, and general tinkerers in home labs.

 **Is this production ready?**

 No. This is for development, testing, and quick file sharing.
 Use nginx, Apache, or a proper static file host for production.